Tandem Philanthropies

 Overview

 Tandem Philanthropies (formerly The Ark Foundation) was founded in 2020 by Kathleen Donohue and David Sze, a husband-and-wife team based in the San Francisco Bay Area and New York City.
-The foundation holds approximately $71 million in assets and has grown significantly since its inception, demonstrating a commitment to steady, thoughtful expansion of its philanthropic activities.
-The foundation focuses on discovery, innovation, and leadership to address pressing issues including K-12 education, climate change, and democracy.
-With projected grantmaking of approximately $10 million in 2025, Tandem Philanthropies represents a relatively young but well-resourced private foundation committed to systems-level change in its priority areas.
+The foundation holds approximately $69 million in assets and focuses on discovery, innovation, and leadership to address pressing issues including K-12 education, climate change, and democracy.
+Tandem Philanthropies operates as a private foundation making grants through an invitation-only process to preselected charitable organisations.

 Funding Priorities

 Tandem Philanthropies operates as a private foundation making grants through an invitation-only process.
-The foundation does not operate distinct grant programs but instead makes strategic grants aligned with its three core focus areas.
+The foundation does not operate distinct grant programmes but instead makes strategic grants aligned with its three core focus areas.

-Application Method: Invitation only - the foundation "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+Application Method: Invitation only - the foundation "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 Priority Areas

-Based on public filings and job postings, the foundation focuses on:
+Based on public filings, the foundation focuses on:

 K-12 Education